Are you trying to figure out how selling a house in foreclosure works?

 So how can you sell your house while in foreclosure?
 Follow these steps:

-3 Options You Can Consider When Selling a House In Foreclosure in New Jersey
+Selling a House In Foreclosure in New Jersey – Your Options

 List With An Agent

-As a homeowner facing foreclosure, you have several options for selling your house.
+As a homeowner facing foreclosure, you have several options for selling your house before it is too late.

-One option is to list the property with a real estate agent.
-This option can be beneficial if you have a lot of equity in the property and you are able to sell it for a good price.
+The first and most obvious option is to list the property with a real estate agent.
+If you have enough time and money to go this route, it can be great.
 However, listing with an agent can be time-consuming and costly, as you will have to pay a commission to the agent.
+And with foreclosures, time is not always on your side.

-It’s often the case with foreclosures that any and all money saved, such as that of the agent’s commission, is truly money back in your pocket.
+It’s often the case with foreclosures that any and all money saved, such as that of the agent’s commission, is truly money back in the pocket of the homeowner.

 If you’re facing foreclosure you likely cannot afford the services of an agent.
 And on top of that, a realtor simply cannot sell your house fast enough to pay off the mortgage before the property is foreclosed on by the bank.